DEVITY-IOT/devity-iot.github.io/website/docs/reference/mqtt-template.md

 A template is created to serve three main purposes.

-1. To link the Data Hub to a device
+1. To link the Data Hub to a device.
 2. To update certificate template configurations, specifically for MQTT or OPC UA application certificates.
 3. To select device properties.